li2CTF/li2CTF-open-2021-spring/junior/forensics/Big, Little Data/task/conditions.md

 # Big, Little Data
-We caught some data sent by secret agent to spy.
-But there is too much symbols to read.
-Would you help us and find secret line?
+Rivaldovksy sent me this file and he said that there is a flag.
+There is too much data, can you help me?